Medvedev-Anton/dowhile/README.md

 # dowhile
+Hello everybody
-This file was creating for a test.
+This repository was created for my website layout training sessions